PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Additional Qualitative Results

-\boldparagraph{Photo-realistic Street View Synthesis} We present additional qualitative results in \figref{fig:05_photorealism}, illustrating how 2D semantic maps rendered from generated scenes can be converted into photo-realistic street-view images.
-To achieve this, we use the ControlNet \citep{Zhang2023ICCVb} model from Urban Architect \citep{Lu2024ARXIV} that was trained on ground-truth 3D semantic layouts from KITTI-360.
+\boldparagraph{Photo-realistic Street View Synthesis} \figref{fig:photorealistic} presents additional examples demonstrating how 2D semantic maps rendered from our generated 3D scenes can be translated into photo-realistic street-view images.
+For this task, we employ the ControlNet~\cite{Zhang2023ICCVb} model from Urban Architect~\cite{Lu2024ARXIV}, which is fine-tuned on KITTI-360 3D semantic layouts.
+Although some visual artifacts exist, the rendered maps serve as effective conditioning signals and reliably guide the image generation process.
+Notably, despite the coarse geometry of our primitives, the synthesized images reflect object shapes beyond cuboids or ellipsoids.
+We emphasize that photo-realistic appearance synthesis is not the primary objective of our work but rather an additional downstream application.